drzhonghao/apistudy/README.md

-# Synthesizing Samples for New and Less Popular APIs
+# An Empirical Study on API Usages inside Libraries

 ## Project summary

-Programmers often refer to code search engines to retrieves samples of APIs.
-The state-of-the-art code search engines are built upon huge repositories.
-For example, a code search engine, SearchCode, has a repository of more than 20 billion lines of code.
-Although these engines are quite useful, when programmers search for less popular APIs or new APIs, they often cannot retrieve useful samples from code search engines.
-Indeed, our empirical study shows that even if its repository has 20 billion lines of code, SearchCode typically retrieves uptodate samples for only about 10% API classes.
+Programmers often learn APIs from code samples.
+The state-of-the-art code search engines are built upon huge repositories, and can retrieve many clients, given an API name as its input.
+In the literature, researchers have conduct various empirical studies on API usages, and as an important source, all the studies analyzed API usages in clients.
+Although these studies present useful findings, their conclusions are partial, because there are other sources for API usages.
+For example, libray code itself can contain many API usages.
+The prior studies do not analyze library code, because it contains internal usages.
+If researchers cannot remove such internal usages, their conclusions will be polluted.
+As a result, many questions on API usages are still partially answered and the questions on API usages inside libraries are all open.
+For example, how many API usages are there inside libraries?
+What are the differences of API usages between client code and library code?
+The answers to these questions are useful in various applications.
+For example, when programmers search for less popular APIs or new APIs, they often cannot retrieve useful samples from code search engines.
+Our answers are useful to find more API usages.

-In this project, instead of searching from more projects, we propose the first approach, called CodeSyner, that synthesizes the samples of an API library from the source files of the library.
-Comparing with samples from client code, library code can contain internal usages, which introduce compilation errors if such usages appear in client code.
-The basic idea of CodeSyner is to remove such internal usages incrementally and symmetrically.
-To achieve this goal, CodeSyner implements a set of operators to modify code, and guides the process with the genetic algorithm.
-The current implement can synthesize samples from Java libraries.
+To support our study, we implement a tool to incrementally and systematically remove internal usages.
+With its support, we conduct the first empirical study on API usages inside libraries.
+Taking a popular code search (SearchCode) as a baseline, we compare API usages in client code with those in library code from various perspectives.

-## Comparison with SearchCode
+## Samples from SearchCode and our tool

 In our comparison, we selected five libraries:
 [accumulo](https://accumulo.apache.org), [cassandra](https://cassandra.apache.org), [karaf](https://karaf.apache.org), [lucene](https://lucene.apache.org), and [poi](https://poi.apache.org).